How to Enable & Use Twitter Integration in Mac OS X

 Once you’ve setup Twitter you may want to go back to the “Mail, Contacts & Calendars” preference panel to configure other social accounts and social features like Vimeo and Flickr, and also add your Gmail, Yahoo, and Outlook mail accounts if you haven’t done so yet.

-Deeper Twitter integration is coming to iOS 6 as well, so getting accustomed to using the service is a good idea if you haven’t been active with it before.
+Deeper Twitter integration is already in iOS as well, so getting accustomed to using the service is a good idea if you haven’t been active with it before.
 Even if you don’t share much yourself, it can still be a great source of following news and information, though you’ll ultimately want to download a Twitter app to use it for that purpose.